 DIY Tiling: The Ultimate Checklist of Tools You’ve Probably Forgotten

-If you’re struggling to know where to start with acquiring the right tile tools, or you’re worried you’ve forgotten some crucial pieces of equipment, there’s no need to panic.
+If you’re struggling to know where to start with acquiring the right tile tools needed for tiling, or you’re worried you’ve forgotten some crucial pieces of equipment, there’s no need to panic.
 Below, we’ve put together the ultimate checklist of tiling tools you’ll need when taking on a DIY tiling job, as well as how and why you need them in your arsenal.

 - Tape measure